MA in Middle Eastern Studies, 120.0 credits

 The Middle East is analysed as a historically changeable concept, rather than a delimited geographical region.
-Particular emphasis is given to the processes, norms and flows that continuously shape the Middle East, such as migration, refugeeship, legal, political, social and economic conditions as well as cultural and gender constructs.
+Particular emphasis is given to the processes, norms, and flows that continuously shape the Middle East, such as migration, refugeeship, legal, political, social and economic conditions, as well as cultural and gender constructs.

 In terms of teaching, the programme is based on a close connection to research within Middle Eastern Studies, in which the students are integrated in ongoing research in the field.
-Besides lectures and seminar-based teaching, the programme has an emphasis on supervision and mentoring, and offering individually designed field studies and applied exercises.
+Besides lectures and seminar-based teaching, the programme has an emphasis on supervision and mentoring, and offers individually designed field studies and applied exercises.
 During the programme, students conduct independent field work under supervision and are trained to academically review the work of other students.

 To find out more about the programme structure visit MA programme overview

 For information on how to apply visit Applying for studies